OperationSpark/first-website/README.md

 Enter the following commands, and be careful to place your spaces correctly and press `ENTER` after each one.
 Read the results of each command and check for errors.

-1. First, make sure that your _working directory_ is set to be your github repo's folder:
+1. First, make sure that your _working directory_ is set to be your github repo's folder.
+Replace `my-github-username.github.io` with the folder for your github repo:

-        cd <your cloned github repo's directory>
+        cd my-github-username.github.io

 2. First, **add** all the files we worked into git so that they can be archived into a set of changes in our source control: